 Ithaca College will be utilizing a badge system to help students and others understand student compliance with the Daily Health Screening and surveillance testing, and their ability to access campus.
 It is also a mechanism for students who require quarantine or isolation to visualize their status, which indicates their inability to access campus until they are cleared.
-All students accessing campus this semester, even those indicating remote status but who live within Tompkins County, will have their badges enabled.
+All students accessing campus this summer must have their badges enabled.

 The Badge Helps You Track Compliance